Top Message

 - [Sustainability activity themes]

-In fiscal 2023, the sixth year under the “Sustainability activity themes (formerly, “CSR promotion themes”),” some progress was made in each theme. - [Products and services]
+In fiscal 2024, the seventh year under the “Sustainability activity themes (formerly, “CSR promotion themes”),” some progress was made in each theme. - [Products and services]

 We appreciate continued understanding and support from our stakeholders.